craighuggins/CITS3401_Project-1/README.md

 ### ETL Data Transformation
 Supplementary CSV files used for the ETL process.
 Please see the document **ETL Process Description.pdf** for more details

+### ETL Process Description.pdf
+Description of the ETL process for data transformation with code or screenshots